albertogg/ruby-nginx/README.md

 ## Why this container?

 This container contains almost everything you need to put Ruby in production.
 To list a few: *imagemagick, git, cron, ssh, nginx, runit, monit, haproxy,* among others.
-It's based on the [discourse_docker](https://github.com/discourse/discourse_docker) base container running Ruby 2.0.0-p451 and nginx 1.4.7.
+It's based on the [discourse_docker](https://github.com/discourse/discourse_docker) base container running Ruby 2.0.0-p451 and nginx 1.6.0 stable.

 It doesn't have any database installed because that's meant to be done in another container that extends this one.